 - Answer even simple questions with a decision rather than "I don't care" or "whatever you want."

 The LGBTQ Mentoring Network is a program designed for the lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ) community on the Rensselaer Polytechnic Institute campus.
-This program pairs "mentors" ("out" LGBTQ staff, faculty and/or graduate students) and "mentees" (LGBTQ undergraduate and/or graduate students) in formal mentoring relationships.
+This program pairs "mentors" ("out" LGBTQ staff and/or faculty) and "mentees" (LGBTQ undergraduate and/or graduate students) in formal mentoring relationships.
 Your membership in the program can remain confidential if you choose.

 Monthly Coffee Hours